 The introduction of consumer and industrial grade RGB-D sensors and the advent of deep learning have allowed for substantial improvement in 6D object pose estimation.
 However, there still remain challenges to be addressed such as robustness against occlusion and clutter, scalability to multiple objects, effective synthesis of training data, and fast and reliable object modelling, including capturing of reflectance properties.
 Extending contemporary methods to work reliably and with sufficient execution speed in an industrial setting is still an open problem.
 Many recent methods focus on specific rigid objects, but pose estimation of deformable or articulated objects and of object categories is also an important research direction.

 In this workshop, people working on relevant topics in both academia and industry will share up-to-date advances and identify open problems.
-The workshop will feature several high-quality invited talks, presentations of accepted workshop papers and a challenge on 6D object pose estimation from RGB/RGB-D images.
+The workshop will feature several high-quality invited talks, presentations of accepted workshop papers, and the BOP Challenge 2020 on 6D object pose estimation.

 We invite submissions of 1) papers of unpublished work and 2) extended abstracts of preliminary or already published work.
 The papers (14 pages excluding references) will be peer-reviewed.
 If accepted, the papers will be published in the ECCV workshop proceedings and presented as orals or posters at the workshop.
 Accepted extended abstracts will be presented as posters.
-The workshop paper format follows the one of the main conference.
-Papers should be submitted to the OpenReview system (a link TBA) and extended abstracts by e-mail to firstname.lastname@example.org.
+The workshop paper format follows the one of the main conference (LaTeX template).
+Papers should be submitted to the CMT system and extended abstracts by e-mail to firstname.lastname@example.org.

 The covered topics include but are not limited to: